kadoshms/react-jvectormap/packages/maps/PuertoRico/README.md

-# @react-jvectormap/africa
+# @react-jvectormap/puertorico

-A collection of JvectorMap maps of PuertoRico.
+A collection of JvectorMap maps of Puerto Rico.

 Available Maps: